seanf316/P2-Movie-Buff-Or-Bluff/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://seanf316.github.io/P2-Movie-Buff-Or-Bluff/) in the "GitHub Pages" section.

+### Version Control

+For version control the following steps were made:

+1. Changes made to files in Gitpod
+2. Files made ready for commit with command - git add .
+3. For the commits the following command was run along with commit description - git commit -m "This is my commit etc"
+4. To move the changes to Github the following command was run - git push

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...